luoshuqing2001/luoshuqing2001.github.io/index.md

 <br>

 Hi, I'm Shuqing Luo.
 I'm an incoming CS PhD student in the UNITES lab at the University of North Carolina, Chapel Hill, working with [Prof. Tianlong Chen](https://tianlong-chen.github.io/).
-I'm interested in efficient and distributed training and inference of large language models using algorithm-system co-design such as structural & unstructural sparsity.
+I'm interested in efficient and distributed training and inference of large language models using algorithm-system co-design, such as structural & unstructural sparsity and advanced model parallelism.

 <br>

-## Education Background
+## Experience

 <br>

-- **Sep 2019 - June 2023:** School of Cyber Science and Engineering, Shanghai Jiao Tong University, B.Eng
+- **Feb 2025 - today:** Scaling team of Moonshot AI, Research Intern
 - **Sep 2023 - today:** School of Electronic and Computer Engineering, Peking University, MPhil
-- **Feb 2025 - today:** Scaling team of Moonshot AI, Research Intern
+- **Sep 2019 - June 2023:** School of Cyber Science and Engineering, Shanghai Jiao Tong University, B.Eng

 <br>